aio-libs/aiohttp/docs/web_reference.rst

                       shutdown_timeout=60.0, ssl_context=None, \
                       print=print, backlog=128)

-   An utility function for running an application, serving it until keyboard interrupt and performing a :ref:`aiohttp-web-graceful-shutdown`.
+   A utility function for running an application, serving it until keyboard interrupt and performing a :ref:`aiohttp-web-graceful-shutdown`.